tjvantoll/www.tjvantoll.com/source/_posts/2015-05-22-linting-javascript-in-nativescript-apps.markdown

 ## Configuring JSHint and JSCS

 JSHint and JSCS each have comprehensive sets of options for specifying exactly how they should lint your code.
-To specify these options head back to the root of your project and create two files: `.jshintrc` and `.jscsrc`:
+To specify these options, head back to the root of your project and create two files: `.jshintrc` and `.jscsrc`:

 <pre class="language-shell"><code>.
 ├── app